mrkkrp/htaglib/README.md

 * ASF

 This happens in abstract, uniform way, so you don't need to handle any low-level details.
-As a consequence, you currently cannot work with format-specific functionality.
+As a consequence, it's currently not possible to work with format-specific functionality.

 ## Quick start

 First, since this is bindings to C-interface of the library, you'll need to install the library itself.
-If you're on Unix-like system, chances are you'll have it in your official repositories.
+If you're on Unix-like system, chances are you'll have it in official repositories of your distro.
 Users of other systems should also be able to install it without particular pain.

 After installation of the library, install `htaglib` package using Cabal or Stack (recommended):